apache/druid/docs/content/comparisons/druid-vs-spark.md

 Druid vs Spark
 ==============

+Druid and Spark are complementary solutions as Druid can be used to accelerate OLAP queries in Spark.

 Spark is a cluster computing framework built around the concept of Resilient Distributed Datasets (RDDs) and can be viewed as a back-office analytics platform.
 RDDs enable data reuse by persisting intermediate results in memory and enable Spark to provide fast computations for iterative algorithms.